 Forensic technicians may be called upon to assist law enforcement officers with their investigations by providing technical expertise, information, and assistance.

-Forensic technicians conduct chemical analyses on items such as clothing, bedding, carpet fibers, paint, glass, soil, drugs, and explosives.
+They conduct chemical analyses on items such as clothing, bedding, carpet fibers, paint, glass, soil, drugs, and explosives.

-They may collect and preserve trace evidence, including gunshot residue, latent prints, tire tracks, shoe impressions, footprints, tool marks, and fibers.
+Furthermore, they may collect and preserve trace evidence, including gunshot residue, latent prints, tire tracks, shoe impressions, footprints, tool marks, and fibers.

 Providing expert testimony in court proceedings is also part of the job of a forensic technician.